-The public are more likely to say positive things about their local area than the country as a whole tending to see the good in both the environment and community - but Nonetheless the most common descriptor is 'rundown', which speaks to why the levelling up agenda chimed with the public and why it's failures were so keenly felt.
+The public are more likely to say positive things about their local area than the country as a whole - tending to see the good in both the environment and community.

+Nonetheless the most common descriptor is 'rundown', which speaks to why the levelling up agenda chimed with the public and why it's failures were so keenly felt.
 A local respect agenda that empowers people to deliver 'ordinary hope' is a strong antidote.

-See the challenge as broader than just politics
+See the challenge as broader than just politics How the public view our institutions

-More in Common and the UCL Policy Lab's research show the challenges facing a range of national institutions on respect for businesses, the Royal Family and the Civil Service - the crisis of trust and respect goes beyond politics.
-As well as learning from high trust and high respect institutions such as the NHS and charities, Labour needs to work with organisations like the BBC and businesses to help show the public respect in a way the public thinks they are currently failing
+More in Common and the UCL Policy Lab's research show the challenges facing a range of national institutions on respect - including businesses, the Royal Family and the Civil Service - the crisis of trust and respect goes beyond politics.
+As well as learning from high trust and high respect institutions such as the NHS and charities, Labour needs to work with organisations like the BBC and businesses to help show the public respect in a way the public thinks they are currently failing.
+Net trust